 Once you've got the port showing up, you can connect a keyboard or other MIDI device to the interface and talk to it through that port.

 qjackctl provides a GUI for JACK.
-To install and run:
+First, make sure pipewire and pulseaudio are out of the way:

 You'll need to configure JACK through qjackctl before using it.
 Press the "Setup..." button to get the Setup dialog.
 Many of the settings will be set to "(default)" and that should be ok.
-Just make sure "Frames/Period" is set to 128, and "Sample Rate" is set to 44100.
+Just make sure "Frames/Period" is set as low as possible without the audio crackling, 256 works for me these days, and "Sample Rate" is set to 44100 to match fluidsynth.
 Also, if you need to use an ALSA device name other than hw:0, check the "Interface" field.
 See ALSA Device Names above.

 Click Ok to close the Setup dialog and press the "Start" button to start JACK.